Genesis Chapter 48

 16. If then I do that which I do not desire, I consent to the law that it is good.

-When I do the things I do not desire to do, it is the law that gives me the desire to not do these things.
+When we do the things we do not desire to do, it is the law that leads us to recognizes right from wrong.

 17. But now it is no more I that do it, but sin that dwells in me.

-It is not the Spirit that makes me do wrong, but the flesh (Carnal mind), inside me.
+It is not the Spirit that makes us do wrong, but the flesh (The human nature), inside us.

 18. For I know that in me (that is, in my flesh) dwells no good thing.
 For to will is present with me, but how to perform that which is good I do not find.
 Gen. 6:5; 8:21

-For if you are led by the spirit you are not under the penalty of the law, which is death.
-Nothing good can come from my flesh that is inside me, the flesh does not recognize what is good, or knows how to do good.
-The sinful things I desire are inside me.
+Nothing good can come from our flesh that is inside us, the flesh does not recognize what is good, or knows how to do good.
+The sinful things we desire are inside us.
+Through our baptism we know that God’s Spirit is present with us, but sometimes we stumble and can’t find the way to do good.

 Gal 5:19 The wrong things the sinful self does are clear: committing sexual sin, being morally bad, doing all kinds of shameful things, Gal 5:20 worshiping false gods, taking part in witchcraft, hating people, causing trouble, being jealous, angry or selfish, causing people to argue and divide into separate groups, Gal 5:21 being filled with envy, getting drunk, having wild parties, and doing other things like this.
 I warn you now as I warned you before: The people who do these things will not have a part in God’s kingdom.

-19. For the good things I will to do, I do not do; but the evil I will not to do, that I do. v.
-15
+19. For the good things I will to do, I do not do; but the evil I will not to do, that I do.
+Rom 7:15

-The good things that I want to do (According to the Spirit) I do not do them, but all the evil things I do not want to do, are the things I do.
+The good things that we want to do (According to the Spirit) we do not do them, but all the evil things we do not want to do, are the things I do.

-20. Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me. v.
-17
+20. Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.
+Rom 7:17

-If I do the things that I know I shouldn’t do (According to the Spirit), it is because of the sin nature (The Flesh) that dwells inside me.
+If we do the things that we know we shouldn’t do (According to the Spirit), it is because of the sin nature (The Flesh) that dwells inside us.
 And not the Spirit.

 21. I find then a law: when I will to do the right, evil is present with me.

-When I want to do good, there is this law that says to do good. but evil is there with me (in the flesh), at the same time.
+When we want to do good, there is this law that says to do good. but evil is there with us (in the flesh), at the same time.

-I am pleased in my inner self that wants to do good according to the law of God.
+we should be pleased in our inner self that wants to do good according to the law of God.

 23. but I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin being in my members.
 6:13; 19; Gal.
 5:17

-There is also another law of the flesh that is at war with my spirit.
-This law is leading me to be a prisoner of sin, which is of the flesh and not the spirit.
+There is also another law in my flesh that is at war with our spirit.
+This law is leading us to be a prisoner of sin, which is of the flesh and not the spirit.

 24. O wretched man that I am!
 Who shall deliver me from the body of this death?
 1 Cor.
 15:51, 52

-I am one miserable person, because I am giving it everything that I have but I am still succumbing to the sinful desires.
+we miserable in the flesh, because we are giving it everything that we have but we still succumb to the sinful desires.
 I am so afflicted with these thoughts it brings me pain, whom can I turn to, to release me from this sinful body that leads to death?
 It is through the blood of Jesus Christ that saves me from my wretched self.

 Rom 7:25 I thank God through Jesus Christ our Lord!
 So then with the mind I myself serve the Law of God, but with the flesh the law of sin.